-(5) A person shall not be entitled to any compensation either from the Crown or the Executive Director, Public Health, by reason of anything done, or the destruction of or damage to or loss of value of any drugs as a result of any action taken, in accordance with an order made by the Executive Director, Public Health, under subsection (2) or as a result of any action taken by the Executive Director, Public Health, under subsection (3).
+(5) A person shall not be entitled to any compensation either from the Crown or the Chief Health Officer by reason of anything done, or the destruction of or damage to or loss of value of any drugs as a result of any action taken, in accordance with an order made by the Chief Health Officer under subsection (2) or as a result of any action taken by the Chief Health Officer under subsection (3).

 [Section 235 inserted by No. 26 of 1985 s.
-7.]
+7; amended by No. 19 of 2016 s.
+21.]